-Languages › French Conjugating the French Verb "Causer" Share Flipboard Email Print PhotoAlto / Alex Mindi / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated November 04, 2019 It seems obvious that the French verb causer would mean "to cause."
+Languages › French Conjugating the French Verb "Causer" Share Flipboard Email Print PhotoAlto / Alex Mindi / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers By ThoughtCo Updated November 04, 2019 It seems obvious that the French verb causer would mean "to cause."
 Yet, it has a double meaning and can also be used for "to chat."
 This lesson in conjugating causer to express "caused" or "causing" should be a pretty easy one, especially if you're familiar with similar words.
 Conjugating the French Verb Causer Causer is a regular -ER verb and that means it follows one of the most common verb conjugation patterns.
 Once you learn the correct endings for causer, you can apply those to words like cacher (to hide) and blesser (to hurt), as well as many others.
 To learn these simple conjugations, study the chart and pair the subject pronoun with the appropriate tense.
 For example, "I cause" in the present tense is "je cause" and "we will cause" in the future tense is "nous causerons."
 It's really that easy, but you have to remember the endings.
 Subject Present Future Imperfect je cause causerai causais tu causes causeras causais il cause causera causait nous causons causerons causions vous causez causerez causiez ils causent causeront causaient Tip: The je present tense is used in the French expression "à cause de."
 This is a common way to say "because of" or "due to."
 The Present Participle of Causer Used as a verb, adjective, gerund, or even a noun, the present participle of causer is causant.
 Notice how this ending is a simple change from -er to -ant.
 This change happens in almost every present participle you'll come across.
 The Passé Composé and Past Participle For the past tense, you can also use the common French form known as passé composé.
 To do this, conjugate the auxiliary verb avoir to match the subject, then add the past participle causé.
 As an example, "I caused" becomes "j'ai causé" and "we caused" is "nous avons causé."
 More Causer Conjugations to Know As you expand your use of the French language, you may also have a use for some of these conjugations.
 It's likely that you'll only find the passé simple and imperfect subjunctive in formal writing.
 The other two are a bit more common.
 For instance, you will use the conditional verb mood when the action will only happen if something else happens; when it's dependent on conditions.
 Likewise, the subjunctive verb mood implies a degree of subjectivity or uncertainty to the action of causing.
 With causer, these may be particularly useful because causes are not always accurate or easy to define.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive je cause causerais causai causasse tu causes causerais causas causasses il cause causerait causa causât nous causions causerions causâmes causassions vous causiez causeriez causâtes causassiez ils causent causeraient causèrent causassent Should you wish to express causer as an exclamation, use the imperative verb form.
 When doing so, skip the subject pronoun and use the verb alone: "causons" rather than "nous causons."
-Imperative (tu) cause (nous) causons (vous) causez Continue Reading How to Conjugate the Verb "Jouir" (to Enjoy) in French How Is "Demander" Conjugated, You "Ask"?
-How Do You Conjugate "Fuir" (to Flee) in French?
-How to Conjugate Chérir in French Conjugating "Lever" (Lift, Raise) "Try" Your Best to Conjugate "Essayer" Don't Let "Décevoir" Conjugations "Disappoint" You How Do You Conjugate "Détendre" (to Release) in French?
-"Shout" for Joy That Conjugating "Crier" Is Easy There's No "Disputing" the Conjugations of "Disputer" You're Going to "Conquer" This French Verb Conjugation You May Find This French Verb Conjugation "Suitable" How to Conjugate the French Verb "Durer" (to Last) How Do You Conjugate "Visiter" (to Visit) in French?
-Don't "Conclude" Your French Studies Without Conjugating "Conclure" Learn How to Say "I Broke" in French Using "Rompre"
+Imperative (tu) cause (nous) causons (vous) causez Continue Reading How Do You Conjugate "Lunch" in French?
+"Throw" the Conjugations of "Lancer" Into Your French Vocabulary How Do You Conjugate "Laver" in French "Acquérir" is a Bit of a Challenge to Conjugate How Do You Conjugate "Dépêcher" in French?
+The French Verb Conjugation Lesson Will Not "Burn" You Conjugating "Lever" (Lift, Raise) How to Conjugate the Verb "Jouir" (to Enjoy) in French How Do You Conjugate "Fuir" (to Flee) in French?
+How Is "Demander" Conjugated, You "Ask"?
+How to Conjugate Chérir in French How Do You Conjugate "Détendre" (to Release) in French?
+You're Going to "Conquer" This French Verb Conjugation Don't Let "Décevoir" Conjugations "Disappoint" You You May Find This French Verb Conjugation "Suitable" Learn How to Say "I Broke" in French Using "Rompre"